 The increased competition to attract and retain top talent has given rise to the concept of the Employee Experience (EX).
 Much like UX and CX, EX has to do with the “perceptions that employees have about their experiences at work in response to their interactions with the organization.”
 Furthermore, research shows that a positive EX is linked to improved performance and higher retention rates (2).

-With research revealing that 59% of organizations feel unprepared to adequately address the Employee Experience challenge, and employees evaluating employers from the very beginning of the Employee Experience, what concrete actions can organizations take in engaging prospective and new employees?
+Research reveals that 59% of organizations feel unprepared to adequately address the Employee Experience challenge. , and employees evaluating employers from the very beginning of the Employee Experience, what concrete actions can organizations take in engaging prospective and new employees?
 (3)

 It’s valuable to begin by considering EX in terms of touchpoints in the employee journey that can be enhanced to provide a better Employee Experience.
 There’s little doubt that Onboarding is one of the most critical of these touchpoints because a great Onboarding experience is directly correlated to the engagement, performance and retention expectancy of new employees (4).